 As a young Toyota engineer, you attack a problem with relish.
 You carefully identify the cause of the problem, taking care to do a thorough five-why analysis.
 You then think and think and come up with a brilliant solution.
 You detail the solution and run in to share it with your mentor.
 Instead of evaluating the idea on its merits and congratulating you, he asks, “What other alternatives have you considered?
 How does this solution compare with those alternatives?”
 You are stopped dead in your tracks, as you were convinced you had the best approach.
 (From , p.
 263.)

-... a Scrum Team has come together within a Community of Trust.
-The Scrum Team is working from a Product Backlog which they refine continuously.
+... a Scrum Team has come together as a Community of Trust (see Community of Trust).
+The Scrum Team is working from a Product Backlog that they refine continuously.
 Some Product Backlog Items (PBIs) near the top of the Product Backlog are Ready (see Definition of Ready) to go into a Production Episode, while others nearer the bottom of the backlog are far beyond the current horizon of concern.
-In between we find PBIs that seem like likely candidates for Product Increments.
+In between we find PBIs that may be likely candidates for Product Increments.
 Several of them may be alternatives for other PBIs on the backlog.
 Sometimes the Scrum Team may have alternative PBIs in mind for those listed on the backlog.
 Yet other PBIs are Ready (see Definition of Ready) and the team is confident of what to build, but is exploring the “how” of building those PBIs with several ideas in mind for each of them.

 ✥ ✥ ✥

 There are many possible solutions to a complex problem.
 It is often impossible to predict which is best.